BlaNKtext/webosu/README.md

 # owu!
-I try to update this site frequently some changes more helpful than others, please feel free to make pull requests or if there is a problem of any kind leave a issue ticket
+I try to update this site frequently.
+Some changes may be more helpful than others, please feel free to make pull requests or if there is a problem of any kind leave a issue ticket

 (fork of [Webosu](https://github.com/111116/webosu))

 Made possible with [PixiJS](https://www.pixijs.com).
-Beatmap API: [Sayobot](https://osu.sayobot.cn).
+Beatmap API: [Sayobot](https://osu.sayobot.cn)

-Credits for gameplay go to [original repo](https://github.com/111116/webosu)
 ## Hosting

 Set up a surge.sh site with the root directory located where `index.html` is in, usually public_html or something